Wade Barber: Career

 Judge Barber retired from the bench in 2006 and returned to private practice the following year in Pittsboro.
 In 2010, his daughter, Elizabeth, joined the practice.
-Judge Barber ceased practicing law upon his ALS diagnosis in January, 2022.

 Public service

 Judge Barber has been dedicated to community leadership and public service throughout his career, and he has helped lead many organizations around North Carolina.
 He served on the board of directors of the Golden LEAF Foundation and the North Carolina Environmental Defense Fund.
 Judge Barber has long held an interest in environmental issues in North Carolina and he accepted a nomination to join the EDF board in 2006.

 In 1984, Judge Barber was named Chairman of the North Carolina Task Force on Dispute Resolution.
 Under his leadership, that group recommended the establishment of court mediation, court-based arbitration, and community-based dispute settlement center programs that revolutionized dispute resolution in North Carolina.
 From 1985-1988, Judge Barber served on the board of governors of the North Carolina Bar Association.
 Also with the Bar Association, Judge Barber served as Co-Chair of the Centennial Committee (1997–1999) and the Judicial Independence Committee (2006–2010), worked on the Quality of Life Task Force (1989–1991), the Nominating Committee (1994–1995) and the Commission on Public Trust and the Legal Profession (1992–1994).

 Judge Barber served as Chairman of the North Carolina Criminal Justice Education and Training Standards Commission from 1981-1985.
 With his direction, the commission initiated a comprehensive study of the activities of law enforcement, which led to the redesign of the basic law enforcement training course and a doubling of the number of hours required for certification.